Derivatives: An Overview

 The forward-type derivative is a contract, where there is no payment at the time of the agreement, but any future payments will depend on the value of some benchmark, such as interest rates or a financial index or the price of a commodity, on a specified date or series of dates.
 A common example is the FX forward contract, which is a contract to buy or sell currency at a specified exchange rate at some time in the future.
 Another example is futures, which are contracts to buy or sell specific commodities or other assets at a specific price on the settlement date.
 Forward-type derivatives are based on an agreement about a future transaction for a specified price.
 No cash or asset changes hands until the contract is settled.
-However, public exchanges that trade derivatives generally require a performance bond — sometimes referred to as margin — to ensure the performance of the contract by the parties, such as is commonly required for futures.
+However, public exchanges that trade derivatives generally require a performance bond — sometimes called margin — to ensure the performance of the contract by the parties, such as is commonly required for futures.
 In the over-the-counter market, the seller of a forward contract is frequently required to post collateral so that the buyer of the contract has some protection against nonperformance.
 In many cases, the seller must post more collateral if the value of the forward contracts moves against them.
 This is what happened to the American International Group (AIG).
 AIG sold credit default derivatives to cover defaults on mortgage-backed securities to banks, such as Goldman Sachs.
 When the securities started defaulting in large numbers, because many of them were based on subprime mortgages, AIG was forced to post additional collateral to cover the increasing risk that it would have to pay out.
 Since AIG did not have enough collateral to post, there was a danger that it would collapse, potentially causing many other banks to collapse in turn.
 To prevent this potential financial calamity, the United States had to bail out the company with $85,000,000,000 of taxpayers' money because it was "too big to fail".